tumagonx/nwjs_docs_old/Preserve-window-state-between-sessions.md

  *
  * 2015-03-05
  * - Don't call window.show() if dev tools are already open (see initWindowState).
+ *
+ * 2015-06-15
+ * - Don't resize the window when using LiveReload.
  */

 var gui = require('nw.gui');